marboqmar/starter/README.md

 All variables use CSS custom properties, so you can override them in your own CSS files or modify them directly in these files.

 ### Breakpoints
-As previously discussed, CSS variables cannot be used in `@media` queries, so breakpoint values must be written manually.

 The breakpoints used for this project are:
 - Mobile-sm: `< 380px`.
 This is the default.